-One thought before we launch into that topic: Another value that is important to us in the EPC is trust.
+One thought before we launch into that topic: Another way I believe the EPC is counter-cultural in 2018 is that trust is a value that is very important to us.
+We are not suspicious of one another.
 We trust each other in Jesus Christ.
 When you give to the EPC, in my mind you entrust your giving to us.
 You trust your colleagues and friends at the national level of the church to use that money the way you would want it used.